Timeline for application

 - Management experience or other relevant work experience.

-Provide a courteous and formal ending to your letter e.g. Thank you for considering my application.
+Provide a courteous and formal ending to your letter such as Thank you for considering my application.
 I look forward to hearing from you.

 Remember to use Yours sincerely if you have addressed the letter to a named individual and Yours faithfully if not.